rux-lang/docs/docs/installation.md

 sudo dnf install rux
 ```

+---

 ## Other Distributions

-For distributions without an official package, Rux can be built from [source](https://github.com/rux-lang/Rux/).
+For distributions without an official package, Rux can be built from source.

-See the build instructions in the repository for details.
+See the repository build instructions for the latest requirements and build steps.

 ---